DPS Board of Education Director Scott Baldermann wants to apologize, promises to do better

 “I do apologize,” Baldermann said Thursday.
 “We made an error.
 I don’t think that it was ill intended.
 But it was a mistake and I apologize for not speaking up.”

-Board President Xóchitl Gaytán told The Denver Gazette Wednesday she wasn’t certain an apology was warranted, but if one were, it would require a consensus from the board.
+Board President Xóchitl Gaytán told The Denver Gazette Wednesday she isn't certain an apology was warranted, but if one were, it would require a consensus from the board.

+Denver Public Schools board members say no apology necessary for crafting policy behind closed doors

 “I have a totally different perspective,” Baldermann said.
 “I don’t like board statements.”